-- Review Registration and Record's and the Cashier's websites for important deadlines, so that you don't incur late charges.
+- Review Student Services Center and the Cashier's websites for important deadlines, so that you don't incur late charges.
 Their deadlines override departmental registration deadlines.

 - Review the upcoming semester's course schedule via SIS or by perusing the course list posted at the English Department website.
 Be sure to choose the appropriate semester in the drop-down menu.

 - Review program and concentration requirements.
 New students: review our Essential Information for New Students webpage.

 - Review the Capstone Project and Graduation Timeline (MA students) or the Thesis and Graduation Timeline (MFA students).

 - Create or update your Graduate Plan of Work.
 This is the online mechanism used by the English Department and the Graduate School to monitor your progress toward degree and ensure the degree is awarded.
 See instructions below.